cbecraft1184/teams-meeting-minutes-prod/TECHNICAL_ARCHITECTURE.md

 **Secrets Management:**
 - Environment variables for development
-- AWS Secrets Manager or Azure Key Vault for production
+- Azure Key Vault for production
 - No secrets in code or configuration files

 ### 7.4 Compliance